-- Acquisition process by which a customer provides a 'payment' and a license is created that represents what the user has paid for. - responsibility of the IT Administrator for an administrator client and deployed end-user clients and performed through Cisco Systems Sales. - Activation process of installing the license into the product. - (Policy dependent may not be present in a deployed End-User Client) - direct through the client via the following procedure. - o indirect as an integral part of the deploying of an End-User Client (see deploying an end-user client). - Validation process of reading one or more licenses, ignoring invalid licenses and enforcing the feature set indicated by the valid licenses. - o performed autonomously by the Client. - Note: if, after processing all license strings, there are no features licensed then the Client service will simply exit silently.
+- Acquisition process by which a customer provides a 'payment' and a license is created that represents what the user has paid for. - responsibility of the IT Administrator for an administrator client and deployed end-user clients and performed through Cisco Systems Sales. - responsibility of an individual purchaser for a power user (downloaded) client and performed through the Cisco Systems web store. - Activation process of installing the license into the product. - (Policy dependent- may not be present in a deployed End-User Client) - o direct through the client via the following procedure. - o indirect as an integral part of the deploying of an End-User Client (see deploying an end-user client). - Validation process of reading one or more licenses, ignoring invalid licenses and enforcing the feature set indicated by the valid licenses. - o performed autonomously by the Client.

+Note: if, after processing all license strings, there are no features licensed then the Client service will simply exit silently.